SYSTRAN/similarity/README.md

    -show_align         : output source/target alignment matrix (mode must be alignment) -show_last          : output source/target last vectors
    -show_aggr          : output source/target aggr vectors

++ Options marked with * must be set.
+The rest have default values.
++ -show_last, -show_aggr and -show_align can be used at the same time
 ```

 ## Visualize